fasiha/jnote/README.md

 All the ways we learned above about negating copulas, we can use to negate な-adjectives.

+Extra: you can always tack on a です at the end of a sentence ending in a negated adjective of either type to increase politeness.

 # References

 Kamiya, Taeko. <cite>Japanese Sentence Patterns for Effective Communication</cite>, Kodansha (2005).